Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 ## Manifest.xml

 - AndroidManifest.xml describes each component of the application and how they interact.
-- The AndroidManifest.xml file contains information of your package, including components of the application such as activities, services, broadcast receivers,         content providers etc.
+- The AndroidManifest.xml file contains information of your package, User Permissions, including components of the application such as activities, services, broadcast receivers,         content providers etc.

 ## Project structure of an Android Application